MadeOnMars/genuine.js/README.md

 ![david](https://david-dm.org/codekonami/genuine.js.svg)
 ### Introduction

-Genuine.js is a framework for Front End developer to start projects with the rights tools.
+Genuine.js is a framework to start projects with the rights tools.

 ### Installation